 The Importance of Conversion Rate Optimization

 Marketers today invest a tremendous amount of money and resources into driving traffic to their websites.
-By making sometimes minor changes to their landing page, marketers can improve conversion rates and the revenue that flows from those additional conversions, resulting in greater returns on the initial marketing investments.
+By making sometimes minor changes to their landing pages, marketers can improve conversion rates and the revenue that flows from those additional conversions, resulting in greater returns on the initial marketing investments.

 The Building Blocks of Successful CRO – What to Test

-In a recent research from Forrester and SiriusDecisions, they define three key patterns that digital marketers must follow for website and conversion rate optimization success in today’s online environment.
+In recent research from Forrester and SiriusDecisions, they define three key patterns that digital marketers must follow for website and conversion rate optimization success in today’s online environment.

-- Visuals – imagery, color, overall design, and emotional resonance.
+Visuals - Imagery, color, overall design, and emotional resonance.
 How these visual components are presented to the site visitor can determine whether they leave or convert.

-- Copy – headlines and body copy that connect the site visitor to your value proposition.
+Copy - Headlines and body copy that connect the site visitor to your value proposition.
 Refining your story is critical to earning your next customer.

-- Engage – your website, as an important representation of your company or brand, must build trust with your audience.
+Your website, as an important representation of your company or brand, must build trust with your audience.
 By aligning content to a user’s intent or goal for visiting a website, smart marketers build credibility.
 This helps facilitate future visits, purchase decisions, and long-term loyalty.
 The components that are put to work here include:

-- Navigation – site visitors can move throughout the site content smoothly with clear navigation that facilitates this process.
+Navigation - Site visitors can move throughout the site content smoothly with clear navigation that facilitates this process.

-- In-depth Content – site content should demonstrate expertise relative to the company’s value proposition.
+In-depth Content - Site content should demonstrate expertise relative to the company’s value proposition.
 It should also be consumable in different formats – such as text, video, etc. – and speak to visitors at various stages of the buying process.

-- Personalization – those sites that speak to the unique needs or pain points of the website visitor will resonate more with prospects and potential customers.
+Personalization - Those sites that speak to the unique needs or pain points of the website visitor will resonate more with prospects and potential customers.

-- Offering Alignment – aligning the user experience with the site, product, or sales offering is critical.
+Offering Alignment - Aligning the user experience with the site, product, or sales offering is critical.
 Content delivered along a “buyer’s journey” is an example of offering alignment.

-- Decision Justification – leverage confirmation bias and micro-conversions as steps toward a larger goal.
+Decision Justification - Leverage confirmation bias and micro-conversions as steps toward a larger goal.

-- Paths to Conversion - Some people convert faster than others and thus need a different route to conversion.
+Paths to Conversion - Some people convert faster than others and thus need a different route to conversion.
 Explore content formats and purchase paths customized to industry or persona.

-Traditional A/B Testing – Is there Time to Manage the Complexity?
+Traditional A/B Testing – Is There Time to Manage the Complexity?

 Despite these challenges, industry titans, like Amazon, Google, Facebook, and others, highlight experimentation and optimization as foundational elements not only of their online experience but also of their competitive strategy.

-Intelligent Website Optimization Delivers Faster Results
+AI-Driven Optimization Delivers Faster Results

-Intellimize uses machine learning to deliver a uniquely crafted web page to each and every visitor, assembled from the dozens or hundreds of variations envisioned by insightful marketers.
+Intellimize uses ML to deliver a uniquely crafted web page to each and every visitor, assembled from the dozens or hundreds of variations envisioned by insightful marketers.
 Using powerful algorithms, Intellimize selects each specific element of content based on all of the available known data – including the user's behavior.

 Intellimize CRO in Action